top of page

 • Associate Fellow: new entrant to the field with enthusiasm for learning and contributing to its development, including while studying or completing qualifications for this area or recently employed in the field.

-Part of the process of offering a Fellowship will be agreement between the Fellow and SCI on the contribution of a product or project by the Fellow and the reciprocal commitment by SCI to help the Fellow’s career or wider objectives.
-Our aim is to host no more than four Fellows in each category at any one time, with the exception that the number of Associate Fellows hosted will be around 8-10 at any time.
+Part of the process of offering a Fellowship is agreement between the Fellow and SCI on the contribution of a product or project by the Fellow and the reciprocal commitment by SCI to help the Fellow’s career or wider objectives.
+Our aim is to host no more than four Fellows in each category at any one time, with the exception that the number of Associate Fellows hosted may be around 8-10 at any time.

 Applications can be submitted on a rolling basis though interested researchers can also be guided by updates on specific openings on this web-page.
 To apply, please send a cover letter (maximum two-pages), including your proposed research output during your fellowship, and a comprehensive cv.
 You should feel free to discuss your interest prior to submission of an application with Professor Glenn Withers (glenn.withers@socialcyber.co).